Nora Heysen: Early years

-Heysen was born in Hahndorf, South Australia as the fourth child of landscape painter (later Sir) Hans Heysen and his wife Selma Heysen (née Bartels), and was raised at The Cedars in Hahndorf in the Adelaide Hills.
+Heysen was born in Hahndorf, South Australia, as the fourth child of landscape painter (later Sir) Hans Heysen and his wife Selma Heysen (née Bartels), and was raised at The Cedars in Hahndorf in the Adelaide Hills.
 She studied art from 1926 to 1930 at the School of Fine Arts in Adelaide under F. Millward Grey and sold paintings to the Art Gallery of New South Wales and the Art Gallery of South Australia in 1930.
-From 1930 to 1933, she continued to study two days a week at the School, and worked in her own studio the rest of the time.
+From 1930 to 1933, she continued to study two days a week at the school, and worked in her own studio the rest of the time.
 In 1931 she visited Sydney with her parents, and spent two weeks studying at the Julian Ashton Art School.

 Early career

 Heysen's first solo exhibition was held in Sydney in 1933.
-In 1934 she traveled to London with her family, remaining in Europe, after they returned home, until 1937 studying and painting.
+In 1934 she traveled to London with her family, remaining in Europe after they returned home, until 1937 studying and painting.
 When she returned to Australia she returned briefly to Adelaide and then moved to Sydney.

 Archibald Prize

-In 1938, she entered two portraits in the Archibald Prize.
+In 1938, Heysen entered two portraits in the Archibald Prize.
 Her portrait of Madame Elink Schuurman was awarded the prize and she became the first woman to win the Archibald.
 There was a controversy involving criticism of her win by painter Max Meldrum.

 War artist

-On October 12, 1943, she became the first woman to be appointed as an Australian war artist at the rank of captain.
-"I was commissioned to depict the women's war effort.
+On 12 October 1943, Heysen became the first woman to be appointed as an Australian war artist, being granted the honorary rank of captain.
+As Heysen said in a later interview about her role: "I was commissioned to depict the women's war effort.
 There was that restriction on what I did.
 So I was lent around to all the services, the air force, the navy and the army, to depict the women working at everything they did during the war".
 During her service Heysen completed over 170 works of art and was discharged from service in 1946 in New Guinea.

 Family life

-Following her discharge from war service Heysen went to London and later returned to Sydney in 1948.
+Following her discharge from war service, Heysen went to London and later returned to Sydney in 1948.
 While in New Guinea, she met Dr. Robert Black, whom she married in 1953.
 She continued to paint, exhibit and travel with her husband.
 Her marriage ended in 1972.